The Greatest 1990s Horror Movies

 “…If you die first, I am going to eat you, but the question is, if I die, what are you going to do?
 Bon appétit… Eat or die.”

-Ravenous gifts us an eccentric combination of western, black comedy, as well as cannibal horror, done in a way stunning manner.
+Another fantastic movie, Ravenous gifts us an eccentric combination of western, black comedy, as well as cannibal horror, done in a way stunning manner.
+It would be ludicrous if we didn’t include it in this “greatest 1990s horror movies” list.
 Antonia Bird creatively captures this horror movie in a pre-civil war era.
 He garnished it with a distinct sense of humor and a crazy twist on the Wendigo mythology.
 With a perfect cast, consisting of Guy Pearce and Robert Carlyle at the forefront, they could capture all the sides the movie entails.
 Most especially, the dark and disgusting aspects of cannibal films.

 The story succinctly features a gory and scary tale of a wagon train that a vicious U.S. Army colonel murdered.
 He has gone rogue.
 Out of fear for these claims by Colquhoun (Robert Carlyle), the regiment moves out into the wilderness to be sure of his claims.
 This story underlines the horror of historic times.